sirdog3355/EnduraBot/zensical/docs/hosting-yourself.md

 ```

 ## About Docker
 The live bot that runs for EDC is hosted in a Docker container on the community's infrastructure. `docker-compose.yml` and `Dockerfile` are used for this purpose.
 You are, per the license, free to use these files to do this yourself.
+You will need to adjust them, though.

-I simply do not feel confident documenting how to do so (nor am I interested in maintaining such documentation).
+I do not feel confident documenting how to do so (nor am I interested in maintaining such documentation).

-[^1]: You can use the image located at `zensical/docs/images/EnduraBot_Logo.png` in the EnduraBot repository if you would like.
+[^1]: Resetting the bot token on a new application is standard practice.
+Discord, as as a security measure, does not allow reviewing active tokens; you can only generate new ones.
+Thus, since the initial one is not provided, you have to reset it.
+This has no bearing on anything given the initially created token is never used.

+*[SaaS]: Software as a service